 The American POW doctor was in charge of the hospital but his diagnosis was overruled by a Japanese corpsman who ordered POWs with fevers to work.
 Red Cross medical supplies were seldom issued to POWs.
 POWs who had 103-degree fevers, diarrhea which was a side effect of beriberi, or who could hardly stand because the company wanted as many POWs as possible to work every day.

 The next day, he registered with Selective Service since he had not done so before the war.
-He name his father as his contact person and indicated he was self-employed working at the famil’s saw mill.
+He name his father as his contact person and indicated he was self-employed working at the family’s sawmill.
 He later would own several service stations and garages.
 His last was a Mobile Station in Red Bluff, California, before he retired in 1990.
-He and his wife had two more children, both daughters, and had eight grandchildren.
+He and his wife had two more sons and a daughter.
+They became grandparents to eight grandchildren.
 He passed away on July 24, 1997, in Redding, California, and was buried at Pajaro Valley Memorial Park – Watsonville, California.